NiklausHofer/suniversal/README.md

 ## Hardware
-I decided to put the *Arduino* into the keyboard case (had to open it anyway for cleaning).
+I finally settled for the *Arduino Pro Micro*.
+The *Micro* may also work, but I haven't tested that.
+Whichever board you choose, make sure it's 5V, since the RS232 signals from the keyboard are 5V TTL levels!
+I decided to put the *Arduino* into the keyboard case (had to open it for cleaning anyway).
 The original cable can be unplugged from the keyboard's PCB, so it's easy to revert the modification should I ever desire to do so.
 The only thing to fabricate was a very simple harness to connect the *Arduino* with the PCB:

 | PCB pin | wire color* | function   | *Arduino* pin  |
 |---------|-------------|------------|----------------|